ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

     ![Specify keywords, conditions, and locations to search](media/1e6de9dd-eac9-4e2a-819d-9740cf6c9106.png)

    - **Keywords to search for** – Type a search query in **Keywords** box.
 You can specify keywords, message properties such as sent and received dates, or document properties such as file names or the date that a document was last changed.
 You can use more complex queries that use a Boolean operator, such as **AND**, **OR**, **NOT**, and **NEAR**.
 You can also search for sensitive information (such as social security numbers) in documents, or search for documents that have been shared externally.
-If you leave the keyword box empty, all content located in the specified content locations are included in the search results.
+If you leave the keyword box empty, all content located in the specified content locations is included in the search results.

       Alternatively, you can click the **Show keyword list** checkbox and the type a keyword in each row.
 If you do this, the keywords on each row are connected by a logical operator (**c:s**) that is similar in functionality to the **OR** operator in the search query that's created.